 The wave height is used to determine the flood hazard zone (Zone V, Coastal Zone A, or Zone A) and, hence, the depth-damage function, where the water depth (along with the foundation type) is used to determine where to enter into the depth-damage function.
+Depth-damage functions are currently only available in the Hazus Library for Zones V and A. When generating a depth grid, Hazus will use only Zone

+V functions.
 If a user provides their own surge depth grid instead of using Hazus to generate it, Hazus identifies the entire inundated area as a Coastal Zone A.